 There’s nothing more refreshing than a creamy, iced coffee in the summer sun.
+Want to make your own?
 Read on to learn how to make iced coffee at home.

 How to Make Iced Coffee at Home

 What Is Flash Brew Iced Coffee?

-If you’re not familiar, flash brew iced coffee (also known as Japanese Iced Coffee) is a simple pour-over done directly on top of the ice.
+If you’re not familiar, flash brew iced coffee (also known as Japanese iced coffee) is a simple pour-over done directly on top of the ice.
 Unlike other methods, flash brew captures the entrancing smells and tastes of coffee that you get when you brew a hot cup of coffee.
-It is also stops coffee from going stale or oxidizing, both of which hinder the taste.
+It also stops coffee from going stale or oxidizing, both of which hinder the taste.

 People who love the nuances of hot coffee and those who drink their coffee black will gravitate towards flash brew for keeping the same profile as a hot cup of coffee while adding that extra oomph.
 Below are a few tricks to getting the perfect iced coffee at home.